Finding Zen, One Tile at a Time

 Bonus: Erica personalized the space with framed prints and wall hooks.

 Style finds: Mixare hexagon floor tile in Taupe, Duet wall tile in White: Ann Sacks.
 Vintage English oval double sconce, polished stainless steel towel bar, toilet paper holder, spray jet shower head, sink faucet, herringbone vanity in weathered gray, and medicine cabinet: Restoration Hardware.
 Hand towel and bathrobe hook: Anthropologie.
-Toto toilet and Fine Fixtures 60” apron bathtub: Park Slope Plumbing Supply.
+Toto toilet and Fine Fixtures 60” apron bathtub: Appliances Connection.
 Woven baskets: West Elm.
 Artwork over the toilet: Framed print “Scootering in Rome!” by David Parise.

 A prewar bathroom got an industrial update in Windsor Terrace, Brooklyn.